Facts and summary information and article on Ulysses S. Grant, a union General during the American Civil War

 Grant’s Overland Campaign

 In May, the Army of the Potomac embarked on what is known as Grant’s Overland Campaign, a murderous slugfest of battles that took the federals from Northern Virginia to the gates of Richmond.
 The first clash came in the tangle of The Wilderness.
 After three days of intense fighting, May 5–7, with no gain in ground, Grant put the army in motion.
-He’d lost over 17,000 men, and his soldiers wondered if this was yet another commander who spilled their blood, then retreated north when he failed to whip Bobby Lee.
+He had lost over 17,000 men, and his soldiers wondered if this was yet another commander who spilled their blood, then retreated north when he failed to whip Confederate General Robert E. Lee.
 At a road junction, they realized Grant was leading them south, not north.
 Morale soared in the Army of the Potomac; the men began to sing.

 The man who had gotten Grant his first Civil War commission, Elihu Washburne, traveled with the army during the overland campaign, and as he prepared to return to Washington on May 11 he asked if Grant had any message for the president and the secretary of war.
 Grant said to tell them, “I propose to fight it out on this line if it takes all summer.”